Time Independent Schrodinger Wave Equation

 Solving the Time-Independent Schrödinger Equation: A Case-by-Case Approach

 Solving the time-independent Schrödinger equation is crucial for understanding the properties of a quantum system.
-However, the exact solution depends heavily on the form of the potential energy V(x).
+Even so, the exact solution depends heavily on the form of the potential energy V(x).
 There are only a few potentials for which analytical solutions are readily available.
-Let's examine some important examples:

 1. Particle in a 1D Infinite Square Well: